nilayadesai/multi-drone-monitoring/README.md

 ### Signals and Safe Shutdown
 If any process receives SIGINT, the controller:

-Sends SIGTERM to all drones
+Sends SIGTERM to all drones<br>
-Waits for drones to exit (waitpid)
+Waits for drones to exit (waitpid)<br>
-Closes message queue (mq_close) and unlinks it (mq_unlink) Closes log file
+Closes message queue (mq_close) and unlinks it (mq_unlink)<br>
+Closes log file<br>
-This ensures no resources are left open and the system shuts down gracefully, even if an error occurs.
+This ensures no resources are left open and the system shuts down gracefully, even if an error occurs.<br>

 ## Testing Approach
 Testing ensures that the multi-drone monitoring system behaves as expected under different scenarios.
-We focus on functional testing, integration testing, and system reliability.
+We focus on functional testing, integration testing, and system reliability.<br>
-Functional Testing: Checks if each component works correctly (drones sending messages, controller receiving and logging).
+Functional Testing: Checks if each component works correctly (drones sending messages, controller receiving and logging).<br>
-Integration Testing: Checks if all processes (drones + controller) work together seamlessly.
+Integration Testing: Checks if all processes (drones + controller) work together seamlessly.<br>
-System Testing: Checks if the system behaves correctly under real-world scenarios, e.g., low battery, intruder detection, shutdown.
+System Testing: Checks if the system behaves correctly under real-world scenarios, e.g., low battery, intruder detection, shutdown.<br>
 | Step | Test Scenario                                            | Expected Outcome                                                       |
 | ---- | -------------------------------------------------------- | ---------------------------------------------------------------------- |
 | 1    | Start Controller alone                                   | Controller opens `log.txt` and message queue without errors            |